andrew15818/110/fall/data_mining/notes/ch6/ch6.md

 Instead of having $D$ presented as a list of transactions, we can present it as the id of the transaction and the places where it appears in our dataset.

+# Clustering
+This is the ch6 slides from moodle

+**Clustering** refers to grouping items togethter according to their labels.
+When the problem is supervised, we know the labels and the number of them, so we can infer the label of each item this way.
+With unsupervised methods we need to learn the grouping of similar and dissimilar items by ourselves.

+A good cluster is one in which the intra-cluster similarity is high and the inter-cluster similarity is low.
+Some of the things we should consider are dealing with non-numerical data, requiring little domain knowledge to use such data, high dimensionality, scalability, etc...
+We also need some **similarity measure** to measure how similar two objects are.

+Clustering algorithms can be sensitive to **outliers**, a couple values that greatly differ from the average of the cluster.
+These values can drag our entire average down.
+We define the cluster around some **cluster center**, so that each point is closer to one cluster's center than closer to the center of any other cluster.
+Another definition for cluster is using the nearest neighbor and how how that point belongs to the same cluster as the other point.
+Another type of cluster groups items in high-density areas together and is separated from other clusters by areas of lower density.
+This type of clustering can help when the data is irregular or intertwined.

+## Partitioning based algorithms
+Given a database $D$ of length $n$ and $k$ number of clusters, find the partition of the database items that maximizes the partition criterion.
+This would require us to go through all the different partitions and evaluate them individually.

+Some of the heuristics include $k$-means, or using the center of each cluster, or the $k$-mediods, where each cluster is represented by one item from the cluster.

+**K-means** clustering tries to find $k$ clusters by first calculating the centroid of each partition.
+Then we relocate each object in the database to the closest item.
+The centroids are often initialized randomly.
+However, the initial values of the centroids play a large role in how the algorithm is going to split the dataset.
+K-means is sensible to outliers and sensitive to items of differing sizes.
+K-means is also sensitive to clusters that are not perfect spheres.

+Instead of using the means of each cluster, which can be sensitive to outliers, we can instead use the **mediods**, or the most centrally located point.
+PAM does not scale well to large datasets, though :(.
+If we take multiple samples from the dataset, we can deal with larger datasets instead, but the effieciency would then depend on the sample size, and we would require a large enough sample to be representative of the entire dataset.

+## Hierarchical Clustering
+With this type of clustering we can represent clusters as a hierarhical tree, and every time we have a new split for a new cluster we update the tree.
+We can represent any number of clusters this way depending of when we stop the tree-building.

+Using the **agglomerative** approach, we start with each point as its own cluster, and we continously merge the two closest clusters until only one cluster remains.
+The **divisive** approach is the reverse: start with only one cluster, and split into two clusters until each cluster is in one point or we have $k$ clusters.
+How would we know the best cluster split though?
+We would use the **proximity matrix** to know the distance b/w two points.
+Each time we merge the cluster we would have to merge some entries in the matrix.

+Defining the **inter-cluster** similarity can be challenging.
+We can use either the min, max, group average, centroid distance, or some other methods.
+Some of these work better with datasets of different sizes but are susc. to outliers and vice versa.
+**Ward's method** uses the sqaured error if two clusters were to be merged.
+However, this is biased towards globular clusters.

+With hierarchical clusters, we don't optimize a similarity metric directly, and the merging/splitting cannot be undone once we do it.

+Other approaches involve building a **minimum spanning tree**, where for a pair of points $(p, q)$ with $p$ in the tree and $q$ outside, find the closest such pair of points and add $q$ to the tree.
+To build the clusters, we can split the $k$ farthest points, which indicate the least similarity.

+## DBSCAN
+This algorithm is a density-based algorithm.
+The **density** of a point is the number of other points within some specified radius.
+If there are more than some predefined number of points within its radius, this point is a **core point**.
+If the point is not a core point but has a core point as one of its neighbors, the point is a **border point**.
+Otherwise, it is a **noise point**.
+DBSCAN does not work well when the points are of varying density.